aischlena/mlinvitrotox-tutorial/README.md

 ```

-## C. Usage for CLI and renku
+## C. Usage (CLI and renku)

-After the repository and the environment are setup, you can get started with analyzing HRMS data.
+After the repository and the environment are setup, or when you are in a renku session, you can get started with analyzing HRMS data.

 Activate the environment.
-This needs to be done each time you work in this repository.
+This needs to be done each time.
 ```
 conda activate mlinvitrotox-tutorial
 ```